Have Your Civil Rights Been Violated?

 If a Protected Right Was Violated: Your Options

-As with most legal disputes, your civil rights matter can be resolved without your having to file papers in court, or face the prospect of a lengthy legal battle.
+As with most legal disputes, your civil rights matter often may be resolved without having to file papers in court or facing the prospect of a lengthy legal battle.
 For example, a potential employment discrimination matter can be resolved by both sides (typically through the employer and employee and their respective attorneys) sitting down and drafting an agreement in which the employer agrees to pay the employee a certain amount as severance, and the employee agrees to give up any right to sue over the matter.

 Filing a Claim with the Government